theirish81/gowalker/README.md

     }
 	if data,ok := scope.(string); ok {
         return "hello "data+" from "+params[0]
-    }
+    } else {
-	return nil,errors.New("cannot run sayHello against a data type that is not string") })
+        return nil, errors.New("cannot run sayHello against a data type that is not string") }
+})
+//...
 Walk("items[0].sayHello(Barney)",data,functions)
 ```
 will return: